Ordering a Stillborn Birth Certificate

 The first stillborn birth certificate issued for a fetal death is free.

-The cost for each subsequent stillborn birth certificate is $20 regardless of the quantity that you order.
+The cost for each subsequent stillborn birth certificate is $20 each regardless of the quantity that you order.
 Payment is deposited upon receipt of your application and is not refundable.

 Please submit payment in the form of a check or money order made payable to "VITAL RECORDS".
 Cash is